Your browser is out of date

 Under Geoff’s leadership, Medtronic is leveraging the latest advances in cutting edge technology to transform healthcare, including manufacturing processes, robotics, data, machine learning, and artificial intelligence.
 Recognising the power of partnerships and innovative collaborations, Geoff has accelerated Medtronic’s strategic acquisitions, boldly pursued novel R&D funding models, and embraced new ways to partner across industries and global borders.

 Geoff assumed his role as CEO as the COVID-19 pandemic rocked communities around the world.
 As part of his commitment to lead with purpose, Geoff quickly mobilised the company and took action to help global healthcare professionals and partners continue to treat patients and protect themselves.
 In addition to accelerating the development of remote solutions, he made the unprecedented move to open source the company’s intellectual property, making proprietary ventilator designs available to manufacturers around the world.
 The move helped address growing global demand for ventilators, resulted in new partnerships, and broke down barriers across industries to enhance care.
-In 2021, the Ireland-U.S. Council awarded him with the Global Achievement Award to recognise his role in overseeing Medtronic’s significant contributions to the fight against the pandemic.
+For these efforts, Medtronic received a Fortune Change the World award in 2020, and in 2021, the Ireland-U.S. Council awarded him with the Global Achievement Award to recognise his role in overseeing Medtronic’s significant contributions to the fight against the pandemic.

 Since joining Medtronic in 2011, Geoff has remained an ardent supporter of Medtronic-sponsored philanthropic and diversity initiatives.
 He is a member of the Medtronic Foundation Board of Directors and serves as Medtronic’s Executive Sponsor to FIRST Robotics.
 Geoff also led the Medtronic African Descent Network ― an internal resource group focused on recruitment, engagement, retention, and development for employees of African descent.